Parta/smallbackendproject/README.md

 ======================================
 - Fork this project

-- Push to your forked repository, containing your PHP files, cron file, an export of your database
+- Push to your forked repository, containing your PHP and JS files, cron file, an export of your database

 - In your repository wiki, answer the questions and put any additionnal informations